 Making a headline that captures the attention of readers involves creativity but there’s definitely a science behind it that can be used to make winners each and every time.
-An SEO specialist will start with a working title and make a list of headlines so you can choose the best one of the bunch.
+Start with a working title and make a list of at least 10 headlines in order to choose the best one from the bunch.
 Incorporate as many of the strategies below to boost your click-through rate.

 #1-Place point-value at the front